stormpath/stormpath-sdk-node/docs/app/views/account.md

 ### <span class="member">method</span> getApiKeys(*[options,]* callback)

 Retrieves a [collection](collectionResource) of the account's [Api Keys](apiKey) and provides the collection to the specified `callback`.
 You can pass an `id` property on the `options` object to search for an Api Key by it's id.

+When retrieving the API Key from Stormpath, it is doubly encrypted: in transit over SSL by default, but also the API Key secret is additionally encrypted to ensure that nothing before or after SSL transit may even see the secret.
+Additionally, API Key secret values remain encrypted if caching is enabled, so you don’t have to worry if your cache supports encryption.

+This all happens by default; there is nothing you need to configure to obtain these benefits.
+However, if you would like to customize the secondary encryption options, you may do so:

+For those interested, password-based AES 256 encryption is used: the password is the API Key Secret you used to configure the SDK Client.
+The PBKDF2 implementation will use 1024 iterations by default to derive the AES 256 key.
+At the risk of potentially decreased security, you can use the `options` argument to specify a lower level of encryption key size, like 192 or 128.
+You can also request a lower number of key iterations.
+This can reduce the CPU time required to decrypt the key after transit or when retrieving from cache.
+It is not recommended to go much lower than 1024 (if at all) in security sensitive environments.

 #### Usage